django-cms/django-cms/docs/getting_started/configuration.rst

 The CMS will prepend the value associated with this key to every cache access (set and get).
-This is useful when you have several Django-CMS installations, and you don't want them to share cache objects.
+This is useful when you have several django CMS installations, and you don't want them to share cache objects.

 Example::